WalletWasabi/WasabiDoc/docs/why-wasabi/LegalConcern.md

 Since the Bitcoin blockchain is transparent, transactions cannot be kept secret.
 Currently, one prevalent solution in Bitcoin to gain privacy is to CoinJoin the different coins to obfuscate their history.
-By the use of this tool, a custodial service provider can at least start to protect its users financial privacy.
+By the use of this tool, a custodial service provider can at least start to protect its users’ financial privacy.

-## Privacy perspective from the companies point of view
+## Privacy perspective from the companies' point of view

 The essence of competitive advantages is to keep and hold business secrets.
 Each and every successful company has developed its own mechanism to deliver the best products and services to its customers.